comacgin/azure-docs/articles/machine-learning/how-to-enable-virtual-network.md

     - "Microsoft.Network/virtualNetworks/subnet/join/action" on the subnet resource.

     For more information on RBAC with networking, see the [Networking built-in roles](/azure/role-based-access-control/built-in-roles#networking)

++ [Resource locks](../azure-resource-manager/management/lock-resources.md) scoped to the subscription or resource group should not exist.
+Azure Machine Learning must provision network related resources for training cluster or compute instance in a virtual network, but this is blocked by resource locks.

++ No Azure Policies scoped to the subscription or resource group should prevent creation of public IP, load balancer, or network security group resources.
+Azure Machine Learning must provision these network resources for training cluster or compute instance in a virtual network.

 ## Private endpoints